chrisgit/aws-xray_rekognise_polly/README.md

 X-Ray is a service from Amazon that will help you visualise your request through many services, for more information see https://aws.amazon.com/xray/.

-The good news with X-Ray is that because this is a service you do not need to host your servers on Amazon's EC2, they can be anywhere, even on premise.
+Because X-Ray is a service you do not need to host your servers on Amazon's EC2 in order to use it, the servers can be hosted anywhere, even on premise.
 Communication with the X-Ray service is via the X-Ray SDK or AWS SDK so you will still need an AWS account with credentials and permissions to make calls to the X-Ray API.

 ## How does X-Ray work?